-Exhibit No. Exhibit Description 10.33 Purchase Agreement, dated March 7, 2013, by and among the Company, the guarantors and Merrill Lynch, Pierce, Fenner & Smith Incorporated as representative of the initial purchasers named therein. (m) 10.34 Underwriting Agreement, dated June 11, 2014, by and among the Company and Merrill Lynch, Pierce, Fenner & Smith Incorporated and Jefferies LLC, as representatives of the several underwriters named therein, and the Selling Stockholder. (ff) 10.35 Purchase Agreement, dated June 17, 2014, by and among the Company, the guarantors, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Jefferies LLC as representatives of the initial purchasers named therein. (l) 10.36 Purchase Agreement, dated February 5, 2015, by and among the Company, the guarantors, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Jefferies LLC as representatives of the initial purchasers named therein. (gg) 21 Subsidiaries of the Company.
+Purchase Agreement, dated March 7, 2013, by and among the Company, the guarantors and Merrill Lynch, Piere & Smith Incorporated as representative of the initial purchasers named therein. (m) Underwriting Agreement, dated June 11, 2014, by and among the Company and Merrill Lynch, Pierce, Fenner Incorporated and Jefferies LLC, as representatives of the several underwriters named therein, and the Selling Stockholder. (ff) & Smith Incorporated and Jefferies LLC, as representatives of the several underwriters named therein, and the Selling Fenner & 10.35 Purchase Agreement, dated June 17, 2014, by and among the Company, the guarantors, Merrill Lynch, Pierce, Smith Incorporated and Jefferies LLC as representatives of the initial purchasers named therein. (l) 10.36 Purchase Agreement, dated February 5, 2015, by and among the Company, the guarantors, Merrill Lynch, Pier & Smith Incorporated and Jefferies LLC as representatives of the initial purchasers named therein. (gg) ce, Fenner 21 Subsidiaries of the Company.
 23 Consent of Independent Registered Public Accounting Firm.
-31.1 Rule 13a-14(a) Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Rule 13a-14(a) Certification of the Chief Financial Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Section 1350 Certification of Chairman of the Board and Chief Executive Officer of the Company pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Section 1350 Certification of Chief Financial Officer of the Company pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document.
+31.1 Rule 13a-14(a) Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the San Oxley Act of 2002. banes- 31.2 Rule 13a-14(a) Certification of the Chief Financial Officer of the Company pursuant to Section 302 of the Sarl Oxley Act of 2002. anes- 32.1 Section 1350 Certification of Chairman of the Board and Chief Executive Officer of the Company pursuant to 906 of the Sarbanes-Oxley Act of 2002.
+Section 32.2 Section 1350 Certification of Chief Financial Officer of the Company pursuant to Section 906 of the Sarbanes of 2002.
+Oxley Act 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
 101.LAB XBRL Taxonomy Labels Linkbase Document.
-101.PRE XBRL Taxonomy Presentation Linkbase Document.
+101.PRE XBRL Taxonomy Presentation Linkbase Document. indicates management contract or compensatory plan or arrangement.
+Filed herewith.
+The XBRL related information in Exhibit 101 to this Annual Report on Form 10-K shall not be deemed "filed" for pur Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to liability of that section and sha incorporated by reference into any filing or other document pursuant to the Securities Act of 1933, as amended, excep be expressly set forth by specific reference in such filing or document. (a) Incorporated by reference to exhibits filed with PHC, Inc.'s Current Report on Form 8-K filed May 25, 2011 (File No ll not be as shall